PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 Now searching through a list of names, isn't that cool, or realistic.
 Instead it would actually be useful if each name also had a phone number grouped with it!
 THen if we searched a name, we could also get that persons phone number!

 We could just make another list to hold a list of corresponding phone numbers, but in C there is a way to "group" 2 variables together into 1 "type"!
+(Remember a "type" tells a size in memory (whihc cna be found by using `sizeof()`), as well as "how to treat the 0s and 1s").

 # Structs
 Make a new replit.